mjordan/islandora_riprap/README.md

 ## Introduction

-A Drupal 8 module to provide node-level and repository-level reports using data from the [Riprap](https://github.com/mjordan/riprap) fixity microservice.
+A Drupal 8 module to provide node-level and repository-level reports using data from a [Riprap](https://github.com/mjordan/riprap) fixity microservice.

 ## Overview